Coleridge-Initiative/big-data-and-social-science/docs/04-ChapterDB.md

 funding level).
-The associated Structured Query Language (SQL) can then be used to perform a wide range of tasks, which are executed with high efficiency due to sophisticated indexing and query planning Techniques.
+The associated Structured Query Language (SQL) can then be used to perform a wide range of tasks, which are executed with high efficiency due to sophisticated indexing and query planning techniques.

 While relational DBMSs have dominated the database world for decades, other database technologies have become popular for various classes of applications in recent years.
-As we will see, these alternative NoSQL DBMSs have typically been motivated by a desire to scale the quantities of data and/or number of users that can be supported and/or to deal with unstructured data that are not easily represented in tabular form.
+As we will see, the design of these alternative *NoSQL DBMSs* is typically motivated by a desire to scale the quantities of data and/or number of users that can be supported and/or to deal with unstructured data that are not easily represented in tabular form.
 For example, a key--value store can organize large numbers of records, each